 - Use green, yellow, and white craft paint and a little paint brush for your botanical print.

 - Start by painting a “c” or a curved shape on your egg with green paint taking up most of one side.
 Add branches going from the “c” stem on one side, paint straight out with a light touch of your brush.
 The first ones should be small and gradually get longer and then a couple of smaller ones near the bottom of the stem.
 Repeat on the other side of the stem.
 Highlight your stem and leaves with the white and yellow paint to really make the leaf pop!

 - Try a few practice ones and you’ll be able to control your brush easier.
 Also play around with how full or thin the leaf is.

-Check out how to paint botanical Easter eggs in the video!
+Check out how to hand-paint botanical Easter eggs in the video!

 The rest of the eggs that were primed with black chalkboard spray paint and painted similar colors to my candle stick colors.
 Aren’t they pretty with the palm leaf eggs?